aws/eks-anywhere/docs/content/en/docs/getting-started/production-environment/_index.md

 EKS Anywhere supports a vSphere provider for production grade EKS Anywhere deployments.
 The purpose of this doc is to walk you through getting set-up with EKS Anywhere (EKS-A).
-EKS-A allows you to provision and manage Amazon EKS on your own infrastructure.
+EKS Anywhere allows you to provision and manage Amazon EKS on your own infrastructure.

 ## Prerequisite Checklist